Baron Herzog

-Mór Lipót Herzog (1869-1934) was a Jewish Hungarian art collector, banker, and large estate owner whose art collection is the object of Holocaust-related restitution claims.
+Mór Lipót Herzog (1869–1934) was a Jewish Hungarian art collector, banker, and large estate owner whose art collection is the object of Holocaust-related restitution claims.

 Life

 Herzog, known as Baron Herzog, was born in 1869 in Budapest and was Jewish.
 He participated in the Sonderbund westdeutscher Kunstfreunde und Künstler.

+The artworks from his collection, including paintings by El Greco and Goya, were first confiscated and socialized during the Hungarian Soviet Republic in 1919.
+They were exhibited in the Hall of Art from 14 June onwards.

 He died on 19 November 1934, in Budapest.
 He was buried at Fiumei Street Cemetery.